-The attachment of a child to its parent does not happen overnight.
+The stages of attachment to a parent are not achieved overnight.
 Many behaviours and interactions are needed to develop a strong attachment bond.

 Child psychologist, Gordon Neufeld, identified six stages that a child can go through to develop a secure attachment with their parent.
 In these six stages, the responsiveness of the parent and the focus on providing the right needs are helpful to increase attachment and strengthen the bond.

 You may find knowing these stages helpful as a parent as you will be able to anticipate what emotional and attachment needs your child could be expected to have at different stages of their early lives, this will in turn help you shape you parenting.
 It will allow you to understand their needs better, which will also help you understand their behaviour better, too – yes, you read that right, you could find out how to understand your toddler better!

 Generally, the six stages of attachment correspond to your child’s age, for example stage one would be expected to happen at age one.
 Developmental and neurological challenges, trauma, illness, and separation can all have an impact on the timing of these stages- please understand that you can’t rush your child through these stages, they will move at their own pace and ensure the needs at each stage have been met.

 The first stage is proximity, where the child needs to be close to the parent and have physical contact.
 Babies will curl into you, reach out to you, cry when you are not around, be soothed by skin-on-skin contact, they like being held, and so on and so forth.